Abhishek6055/Abhishek6055.github.io/_pages/about.md

 In two years of my MS I learned and grew in key technical areas such as:

-Statistics for Data Analytics: Exploring underlying mathematical foundation of descriptive statistics, probability, and hypothesis testing, also covered regression analysis and time series analysis with an emphasis on model formulation and interpretation of results.
+**Statistics for Data Analytics**: Exploring underlying mathematical foundation of descriptive statistics, probability, and hypothesis testing, also covered regression analysis and time series analysis with an emphasis on model formulation and interpretation of results.

-Business Intelligence Analysis: Concepts and best practices for corporate Dashboard reporting with use of BI tools like Advance excel, Power BI, Tableau and Alteryx.
+**Business Intelligence Analysis**: Concepts and best practices for corporate Dashboard reporting with use of BI tools like Advance excel, Power BI, Tableau and Alteryx.

-Data Analytics with R and Python: Solving business problem case with making use of available data and best practices in Descriptive, Predictive, and Prescriptive analysis.
+**Data Analytics with R and Python**: Solving business problem case with making use of available data and best practices in Descriptive, Predictive, and Prescriptive analysis.

-Data Visualization: Story telling with aesthetically pleasing Visualization and best practices to narrate a data story to varying audiences.
+**Data Visualization**: Story telling with aesthetically pleasing Visualization and best practices to narrate a data story to varying audiences.

-Data Mining: Machine Learning concepts and practices used in large organizations to make the best use of growing data availability.
+**Data Mining**: Machine Learning concepts and practices used in large organizations to make the best use of growing data availability.

-Data Engineering: Theoretical and practical implementation of Database management and Graph Network theory with business cases in different domains ranging from economics and agriculture to stock market.
+**Data Engineering**: Theoretical and practical implementation of Database management and Graph Network theory with business cases in different domains ranging from economics and agriculture to stock market.

-Corporate Finance and Accounting: Advance concepts of Finance and Accounting with financial analysis and modelling on real world case studies dealing with merger and acquisitions and forecast value evaluation.
+**Corporate Finance and Accounting**: Advance concepts of Finance and Accounting with financial analysis and modelling on real world case studies dealing with merger and acquisitions and forecast value evaluation.
 Case Study

-Industrial Economics and strategy: Studied concepts and impacts of Macro & Micro economy, consumer behavior, economic value creation and Value-based strategies.
+**Industrial Economics and strategy**: Studied concepts and impacts of Macro & Micro economy, consumer behavior, economic value creation and Value-based strategies.
 Learned analysis techniques like Five Forces Model, Demand and Supply Analysis, Porter’s Competitive Strategy Framework PEST analysis and SWOT analysis.
 Netflix Research Paper

-Business Courses: Project Management (SCRUM Practices and understanding Waterfall and Agile methodologies), Global Innovation (Strategies to manage and coordinate Global projects) Target Global Business Research Paper, Management of Information System, Organizational behavior.
+**Business Courses**: Project Management (SCRUM Practices and understanding Waterfall and Agile methodologies), Global Innovation (Strategies to manage and coordinate Global projects) Target Global Business Research Paper, Management of Information System, Organizational behavior.